-48 Maternity/ accidental miscarriage benefit to a female beneficiary or wife of male beneficiary under Rule 281, Funeral expenses grant under Rule 282, Assistance for purchase of Spectacle under Rule 282, Financial assistance for marriage of self/ son or daughter under Rule 282, Assistance for purchase of Hearing Aid under Rule 282 and Assistance for birth of girl child of beneficiary under Rule 282, Assistance for purchase of tools under Rule 282, Assistance for purchase of cycle under Rule 282 of the Act.
+48 Maternity/ accidental miscarriage benefit to a female beneficiary or wife of male beneficiary under Rule 281, Funeral expenses grant under Rule 282, Assistance for purchase of Spectacle under Rule 282, Financial assistance for marriage of self/ son or daughter under Rule 282, Assistance for purchase of Hearing Aid under Rule 282 and Assistance for birth of girl child of beneficiary under Rule 282, Assistance for purchase of cycle under Rule 282 of the Act.
 The other seven schemes fell under the category of "Other Welfare Measures" under Rule 282 of the Rules (linked to section 22 (h) of the Act) which allows provisioning for other welfare measures and facilities.